The receding tide of monetary liquidity is exposing long glossed over financial vulnerabilities and systemic risks.

 We believe more hikes are in the offing.
 In the U.S., the Personal Consumption Expenditures Price Index, the Fed’s favourite tool to gauge inflation, rose 0.3 percent month over month, exceeding consensus expectations and diminishing the possibility of a rapid halt to the U.S. central bank’s tightening.
 The European Central Bank and BoE have both signalled they are likely to continue to hike aggressively, even in the face of slowing economies.

 Line chart showing the Goldman Sachs Global Financial Conditions Index for the period of September 15, 2017 through October 4, 2022, which attempts to capture how loose or tight financial conditions are.
-Financial conditions loosened in early 2020 as the Fed embarked on a bond-buying program and lowered interest rates.
+Financial conditions loosened in early 2020 as the Fed embarked on a bond-buying programme and lowered interest rates.
 U.S. financial conditions have tightened steadily since then due to the Fed’s hiking cycle.

 In early 2020, financial conditions loosened as the Fed embarked on a bond-buying program.
 U.S. conditions have tightened steadily since then due to the Fed’s hiking cycle.